peterpih/Coursera/RubyOnRails_Testing.md

 ```
 describe "#matriculate"
 ```
-**context** names should not be the same as method names, explain why the user calls the method
+**context** names should not be the same as method names, they explain why the user calls the method
 ```
 # Bad:
 describe #assign